pivotal/docs-tap/scc/authoring-supply-chains.md

 1. Submit the template

-With the template now submitted, because the name of the template has been preserved but the contents changed, the supply chains will now all embed to the build of the application container images that `FOO` environment variable.
+With the template now submitted, because the name of the template is preserved but the contents changed, the supply chains are now all embed to the build of the application container images that `FOO` environment variable.

-## Live modification of supply chains and templates
+## <a id="live-mod"></a> Live modification of supply chains and templates

-In the sections above we covered how one can update the supply chains or templates that have been installed in a cluster, but haven't touched on how one could experiment with them making small changes in a live setup with plain `kubectl edit`, covered in this section.
+In the sections earlier, you covered how one can update the supply chains or templates that are installed in a cluster, but haven't touched on how you can experiment with them making small changes in a live setup with plain
+`kubectl edit`, covered in this section.

 When installing Tanzu Application Platform making use of profiles, a `PackageInstall` object is